LLMs and the Human Condition: Conclusion

 \section{Conclusion}

 We don't need to read minds, we just need to predict what comes next and this is what a ``generative pre-trained'' whatever does well when it is trained on what are primarily stories of practices being played out.
-For us engineers wanting to build conversational user interfaces, this looks like a useful function.
-It does not solve the miriad challenges for conversational machines which the promoters of the new AI seem to leave for ``prompt engineers'' to solve.
+For us engineers wanting to build conversational user interfaces, it seems glorified auto complete, implemented with transformers or not, is a useful tool given the right data - the right data being descriptions of practices.
+The way ahead is to find tools for harvesting practices in a way machines can use them.